Julian Sochocki

-Julian Karol Sochocki (Julian Karol Sochocki; Юлиан Васильевич Сохоцкий; February 2, 1842 – December 14, 1927) was a Polish-Russian mathematician.
+Julian Karol Sochocki (Julian Karol Sochocki; Юлиан Васильевич Сохоцкий; February 2, 1842 – December 14, 1927) was a Polish-Russian mathematician and a professor at Saint Petersburg University.
+He is known for his work in complex analysis and number theory.
 His name is sometimes transliterated from Russian in several different ways (e.g. Sokhotski or Sochotski).

 Life and work

-Sochocki was born in Warsaw, Congress Poland, Russian Empire, to a Polish family, where he attended state gymnasium.
-In 1860 he registered at the physico-mathematical department of St Petersburg University.
+Sochocki was born on 2 February 1842 in Warsaw, Congress Poland, Russian Empire, to a Polish family of Bazyli Sochocki and Józefa, where he attended state gymnasium.
+In 1860, he registered at the Physico-Mathematical Department of St Petersburg University.
 His study there was interrupted for the period 1860–1865 because of his involvement with Polish patriotic movement: he had to return to Warsaw to escape prosecution.

-In 1866 he graduated from the Department of Physics and Mathematics at the University of Saint Petersburg.
-In 1868 he received his master's degree and in 1873 his doctorate.
+In 1866, he graduated from the Department of Physics and Mathematics at the University of Saint Petersburg.
+In 1868, he received his master's degree.
+In 1873, Sochocki obtained his doctorate based on his thesis entitled On Certain Integrals and Functions Used in Series Expansions (in Russian).

 His master's dissertation, practically the first text in Russian mathematical literature on Cauchy method of residues, was published in 1868.
 The dissertation itself contains many original grasps, which have been also ascribed to other mathematicians.
 His doctoral thesis contains the famous Sokhotski–Plemelj theorem.

 From 1868 Sochotcki lectured at the St Petersburg university, first as the "privat-docent", from 1882 as an ordinary professor, and from 1893 as a merited professor.
-In 1894 he was elected corresponding member of the Polish Academy of Arts and Sciences.
+In 1894, he was elected corresponding member of the Polish Academy of Arts and Sciences.

+His notable students included Władysław Natanson, Andrzej Pszenicki, Leon Staniewicz, and Wiktor Staniewicz.

 Sochocki died on December 14, 1927, in a nursing home in Leningrad.

 Sochocki is mainly remembered for the Casorati-Sokhotski-Weierstrass theorem and for the Sokhotski-Plemelj theorem.